metalcarratt/ministry/2021_crystal_2_samuel/message_6.md

 ## 1. What is the intrinsic significance of David's seeing God's sovereignty and his learning the lessons of the cross, and how does it apply to our personal experience?

 Under God's sovereignty David was tested in the battle with Goliath and trained by being put with Saul.
-This testing and training:
+Through this testing and training:

 - He learned humility, being born the last of eight sons; even his father held him in low esteem
 - He had confidence in God from his time guarding the sheep
 - He learned not to be affected by praise
 - He learned authority by submitting to God's deputy authority even though he was trying to kill him
 - He was broken, learning the lessons of the cross

+We need to recognise God's hand in all our environmental situations and submit ourselves under his dealing.
+This will become a training to us to keep us in the way of life and qualify us to be co-kings with Christ.

 ## 2. How did David care for God's habitation on earth, the habitation of the Ark of God, and how does this apply to us?